colyseus/docs/docs/faq.md

 # Frequently Asked Questions

+### How many CCU a Colyseus server can handle?!

+The maximum number of concurrent users (CCU) a Colyseus server can handle will vary accourding to how CPU-intensive your game loop is, and how much traffic your server is sending back to the clients.

+The default "file descriptor limit" (amount of open connections you can have) of Linux servers is around 1024 - this value can be increased at your own risk.
+So, you can safely assume the cheapest cloud server is capable of holding 1024 concurrent connections.
+There are reports of people managing to have up to [600k open WebSocket connections](https://blog.jayway.com/2015/04/13/600k-concurrent-websocket-connections-on-aws-using-node-js/), even though they're idle connections, without transferring data - it proves you can potentially handle more than 1024 concurrent connections by fine tuning the server specs and configuration.

 ### I'm getting this error: `Class constructor Room cannot be invoked without 'new'"`, what should I do?

 Make sure you have `es2015` or higher in your `tsconfig.json`: